mediamonks/frontend-coding-standards/creating-pull-requests.md

 Here are some guidelines for a correct title:

-- Should contain issue identification, such as Jira issue key or Assembla ticket number (when related to a single issue).
+- Should contain issue identification, such as issue key or ticket number (when related to a single issue).
 - Should be descriptive enough.
 A good rule of thumb is to make it the same as the issue summary.
 - No emoticons.
 They add noise and don’t render properly in the PR list on some platforms.